-The Orange Whip golf training aid aims to improve tempo and performance in golfers.
+The Orange Whip training aid aims to improve tempo and performance in golfers.
 Here we review the product, what it does, and if it works.
 The benefits of the orange whip include improved tempo, balance and increased distance on your shots.
 Thousands are sold each year, so should you join the list of golfers swinging the Orange Whip?

 Table of Contents